MetaMask/SIPs/SIPS/sip-16.md

 > This section is non-normative, and merely recapitulates some definitions from [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md).

 - `ChainId` - a [CAIP-2](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md) string.
   It identifies a specific chain among all blockchains recognized by the CAIP standards.
+The ChainId refers to the network that the signing account is connected to.
+It is not necessarily the network where the signed message will be broadcast.
   - `ChainId` consists of a `Namespace` and a `Reference`
     - `Namespace` - a class of similar blockchains.
 For example EVM-based blockchains.
     - `Reference` - a way to identify a concrete chain inside a `Namespace`.
 For example Ethereum Mainnet or one of its test networks.
-- `Method` - a string which can be any of the following 5 [signing methods](https://docs.metamask.io/wallet/concepts/signing-methods/) supported by the MetaMask wallet API:
+- `Method` - a string which can be any of the following 5 [signing methods](https://docs.metamask.io/wallet/concepts/signing-methods/) supported by the MetaMask wallet API.
+The signing method is required by MetaMask for the dapp to make a signature request.
+It is not part of the signature payload.
   1. `eth_signTypedData_v4`
   2. `eth_signTypedData_v3`
   3. `eth_signTypedData_v1`